Cox Internet in Tennessee: Availability and Alternatives

 Even though Cox does not currently serve Tennessee, understanding the provider's technology helps Tennessee residents make informed comparisons.
 Cox's network is built on DOCSIS 3.1 cable technology, the latest generation of cable internet standards.
 This technology supports theoretical speeds up to 10 Gbps downstream and 1 Gbps upstream, far exceeding the speeds most providers actually offer to consumers.

 The key advantage of DOCSIS 3.1 is efficiency.
 It uses OFDM (Orthogonal Frequency Division Multiplexing) to pack more data into the same cable bandwidth, resulting in faster speeds without requiring new physical infrastructure.
-For comparison, many cable providers in Tennessee still use older DOCSIS 3.0 technology, which supports maximum speeds of approximately 1 Gbps downstream but with less efficient spectrum usage.
+For comparison, many cable providers in Tennessee still use older DOCSIS 3.0 technology.
+Which supports maximum speeds of approximately 1 Gbps downstream but with less efficient spectrum usage.

 Cox also deploys fiber-to-the-home (FTTH) in select new developments within its service territory.
 This true fiber technology delivers symmetric upload and download speeds, eliminating the upload speed limitation inherent in cable connections.
 If Cox were to expand into Tennessee, residents could potentially benefit from either DOCSIS 3.1 cable or FTTH fiber, depending on their neighborhood.